 This environment creates perfect habitat for bonefish.
 They’re able to swim into huge flats when the tide comes in.
 These flats are typically bordered by mangroves, which provide a perfect combination of protection from predators, and habitat for the many shrimps, crabs and baitfish bonefish feed on.

-Deneki Outdoors operates a bonefishing lodge on the southern part of the island called Andros South.
-South Andros has a massive fishery with very little pressure from anglers.
-We’d love the opportunity to help you plan your bonefishing trip – just click here to get in touch!
+Deneki Outdoors operates a bonefishing lodge on the southern part of the island called Andros South Lodge.
+South Andros Island has a massive fishery with very little pressure from anglers.
+We’d love the opportunity to help you plan your bonefishing trip … just click here to get in touch!